Jesse Dunn Building & Jesse Dunn Annex

 Jesse Dunn underwent another remodel in 1975.

-Currently housed here are the academic programs of business, e-commerce and accounting, history and global studies, and political science and public administration, agriculture, social work, sociology, social science education and criminal justice, and the mass communications program, which includes its radio, television and print areas.
+Currently housed here are the academic programs of business, history and global studies, and political science and public administration, agriculture, social work, sociology, social science education and criminal justice, and the mass communication program, which includes its radio, television and print areas.
 KNSU radio, NWTV-7 and the Northwestern News offices are located on the first level of the Jesse Dunn Annex.

 Founded in 1902, the Northwestern Museum of Natural History has grown to include outstanding natural life and historical collections.
 Located in Jesse Dunn, tours may be arranged by contacting Dr. Stephen Thompson at (580) 327-8566.